16 Java Fundamentals | Multidimensional Arrays in Java | By Dummy for Dummies

 Boss Monkey has two banana matrices.
 He wants to multiply them element-by-element (not normal matrix multiplication, but multiplying each corresponding element).
 Then, he wants to find the total sum of the new matrix and also its average.

-CLOSING That's it for 2D Arrays in Java.
+That's it for 2D Arrays in Java.
 They are like Arrays that manage 1D Arrays.
 You can even create 3D Arrays but that becomes more complex.
-For now they are enough and covers your syllabus.
+For now, they are enough and cover your syllabus.